Subscribe to my newsletter! →

 Instructions

 • Cook the corn.
 Add corn, salt, and butter to a skillet over medium-low heat.
 Cook until the corn is heated (about 5 minutes).
 Add the jalapeno and cook for another minute.
-Remove from heat and transfer to a large mixing bowl.
+Remove from heat and transfer to a mixing bowl.

 • Assemble the dip.
 Add the green onion, lime juice, mayonnaise, creme fraiche, cumin, chili powder, sugar, garlic powder, and chipotle.
 Mix until combined.